 The team member’s Emergency Medical Form should be provided to the ambulance captain and/or hospital ER physician

-Alert, Sports Clubs Coordinator at 610-698-7096 (cell) or Jodie Frey, Assistant Dean of Students at 610-737-2203 (cell) of the need for hospitalization.
+Alert Steve Kinsey at 717-521-8234 (cell) or Jodie Frey, Assistant Dean of Students at 610-737-2203 (cell) of the need for hospitalization.
 College personnel will make sure the incident is reported to the College Health Center at 610-330-5001.

 If the team member is being monitored and not in immediate physical danger, encourage the team member to inform his/her parents.